 Tree shaking and code splitting are essential optimization techniques employed by Dart and Flutter to reduce the size of the compiled code and minimize app startup times.
 Tree shaking eliminates unused code from the app, reducing its size significantly.
 Code splitting allows the app to load only the necessary code for each specific screen, further enhancing performance.

-Building Efficient UIs with Flutter and Dart Programming Language
+Craft beautiful UIs with Flutter and Dart

 State management is crucial for Flutter apps, ensuring that changes in app state trigger UI updates.
 Dart offers various state management solutions, such as Provider, BLoC, Redux, and MobX, each catering to different app architectures and complexity levels.